-McGill PGME is pleased to announce that the CMA Foundation has donated a major bursary to PGME: The CMA Foundation COVID-19 Support for Medical Learners Bursary.
+McGill Postgraduate Medical Education (PGME) is pleased to announce that the CMA Foundation has donated a major bursary to PGME: - The CMA Foundation COVID-19 Support for Medical Learners Bursary.

-These funds are meant to cover extra costs residents incurred due to the COVID-19 pandemic.
+These funds are meant to cover extra costs incurred by residents due to the COVID-19 pandemic.
 For more information on how to submit a request please click here.

 Residents are prioritized at COVID testing centers.
 Residents must show their hospital ID and have a RAMQ Medicare card ready.
 Non-RAMQ residents must provide their date of birth with their hospital ID:

 - MUHC: Please call Occupational Health at 514-934-1934 ext.
 44FLU (44358).
 Drive-through testing is available at the RVH parking garage from 10:00 A.M. - 7:30 P.M.
 (7 days/week).
 For more information, please visit the following link.

 - JGH: Please call Health, Safety, and Wellbeing in the Workplace at 514-731-7343 from 8:00 A.M. to 6:00 P.M.
 (7 days/week).
 Residents who are connected to the JGH Intranet can also visit http://co.intra.mtl.rtss.qc.ca/index.php?id=30592 for more information.

 Q. Will residents who have already been redeployed during the 2019-20 academic year, be counted as having fulfilled their requirement for the 2020-21 year?